D Thomas, PhD

 If abnormalities are detected by the test, a good facility would suggest to look further, more laboratory or simple blood tests, and a physical examination may be needed to help in diagnosing the problem.

-Sperm quality is impacted by our lifestyle, general and mental health, and environment.
+Sperm quality is impacted by factors such as our lifestyle, our general and mental health as well as our environment.
 It is not constant.
-That’s why evaluation of a single semen sample is not sufficient to characterise a man’s semen quality, let alone his fertility!
+That’s why the evaluation of a single semen sample is not sufficient to characterise a man’s semen quality, let alone his fertility.

 If you are taking a test to know more about your health, even if your first semen analysis results are not abnormal, then in practice, you may not be required to take a second test for the moment.

-However, if infertility or low reproductive health is suspected, a minimum of two semen analyses, at least six weeks apart, will be required to properly assess the semen quality.
-Sperm production can be variable in the majority of men; therefore, it is essential that picture of sperm production is created.
+However, if infertility or low reproductive health is suspected, a minimum of two semen analyses, at least six weeks apart, will be required to properly assess the quality of your sperm.
+Sperm production can be variable in the majority of men; therefore, it is essential that a picture of sperm production is created.

-How long before a sperm test can/should I ejaculate?
+How long before a sperm test should I abstain?

 1. Fertility and infertility: Definition and epidemiology, Elodie Vander Borght, Christine Wyns.
 2018